thorek/gama/libs/doc/gama.md

 We think [GraphQL](https://graphql.org) is a great way to expose your business domain to any client or 3rd party system.
 Implementing a GraphQL API is a tedious task though.
-You need to decide how to structure your schema, how to handle concepts like searching, sorting, paging, validating.
-How to implement resolvers that read data from and write data to a database or similar, validate input, relationships etc.
+You need to decide how to structure your schema, how to handle concepts like searching, sorting, paging, how to implement resolvers that read data from and write data to a database or similar, validate input, relationships etc.

 GAMA supports this development with an oppinionated approach based on the configuration of a business domain (mainly entities and its relations to each other).
 You can check out the simplicity and power